paleobiologycitationhelper/ghost-citations/pan-2020/index.md

+# Citation Correction: Pan, Y. et al. (2020)

+> **Frequently searched citation:**
-# Citation Correction: Pan, Y., Zheng, W., Sawyer, R.H., Penney, D., Thomas, A.L., McNamara, M.E., Benner, S.A., Wang, M., Fang, X. and Zheng, X., 2020.
-Molecular evidence for the evolution of structural coloration in birds. *Nature Communications*, 11(1), p.1167.
+>  "Pan, Y., Zheng, W., Sawyer, R.H., Penney, D., Thomas, A.L., McNamara, M.E., Benner, S.A., Wang, M., Fang, X. and Zheng, X., 2020.
+Molecular evidence for the evolution of structural coloration in birds. *Nature Communications*, 11(1), p.1167."

-## Referenced Citation (Not Real):
+## Incorrectly Cited Or Referenced:
 **Pan, Y., Zheng, W., Sawyer, R.H., Penney, D., Thomas, A.L., McNamara, M.E., Benner, S.A., Wang, M., Fang, X. and Zheng, X., 2020.
 Molecular evidence for the evolution of structural coloration in birds. *Nature Communications*, 11(1), p.1167.**

-## Note:
+## Notes:
 This frequently used citation in academic studies and papers does not correspond to any publication in *Nature Communications* or elsewhere.
 No article with this title and author list exists in any bibliographic database, and DOI searches return no results.
 The obvious intended citation is to the following paper by Vinther et al.

 ## Likely Intended Citation: